jesstytam/specieshindex/paper.md

 ## Connecting to Scopus

 An API key from Scopus is required to extract citation records from their database legally.
+However, note that the API would only works if your institution or organisation has a subscription with Elsevier.
+Otherwise, functionality is limited to basic searches.
 Here are the steps to obtain the key.

 1. Go to <https://dev.elsevier.com/> and click on the button `I want an API key`.
 2. Create an account and log in.